Lamuji/SpacePong-ft_transcendance/README.md

 4. Open a terminal and run the following command ```docker-compose up --build```
 6. Access Space Pong in your web browser at http://localhost:4200.

-For detailed instructions and additional setup options, please refer to the project's documentation.
+For detailed instructions and additional setup options use your brain and do more research.

 ## **Contributing**
 Contributions to Space Pong are welcome and encouraged!
 If you would like to contribute, please send me a message on dupontj335@gmail.com